Electron-hole coherence in core-shell nanowires with partial proximity induced superconductivity: CONCLUSIONS

 \section{CONCLUSIONS}

 Low energy physics of the radial, angular and longitudinal superconductor interfaces of proximitized core-shell nanowires has been explored using the Bogoliubov-de Gennes equations.
-Partial proximitization is considered to quantify the effects of a reduced coherence length and to investigate the Andreev reflection interpretation of proximitized superconductivity.
+Partial proximitization is considered to quantify the effects of a reduced coherence length and to investigate the Andreev reflection interpretation of proximity induced superconductivity.
 For a thin shell, boundary conditions are found to impose symmetry of the localization probability in spite of partial radial proximitization.
 In the case of a hexagonal wire with a single proximitized side, it is only by lengthwise summation of localization probability that the essence of Andreev reflection can be seen.
-For a longitudinally half proximitized wire, electron-hole coherence is shown to cause the leakage of the BdG wavefunction into the non-proximitized part of the wire.
-Correspondence with Andreev reflection is obtained per site of the shell, from considering the localization probability as a function of length in the core-shell nanowire system.
+For a longitudinally half proximitized wire, electron-hole coherence is explicitly shown to propagate the quasiparticle wavefunction into the non-proximitized part of the wire.
+Application of an external magnetic field directed along the wire axis is found to cause amplitude modulation of the quasiparticle wavefunction.
+Correspondence with Andreev reflection is obtained per site of the shell, from considering the localization probability as a function of length in the core-shell nanowire.
+The results show in what way Andreev reflection is compatible with electron-hole coherence at the various interfaces that can arise in proximitized core-shell nanowire systems.